 09 June 2008 20:09 [Source: ICIS news]

-To comment on issues facing the global chemical industry visit ICIS connect
+To discuss issues facing the chemical industry go to

 For the latest chemical news, data and analysis that directly impacts your business sign up for a free trial to ICIS news - the breaking online news service for the global chemical industry.

 Get the facts and analysis behind the headlines from our market leading weekly magazine: sign up to a free trial to ICIS Chemical Business.

 |Get access to breaking chemical news as it happens.|